Wikimedia-Finland/covid-19-translations/README.md

-# covid-19-translations
+# COVID-19 translations
-This repository will manage translations to an array of infogarphics
+This repository will manage translations to an array of infographics.